He was cast in a juicy role in ‘Mrs. Doubtfire.’ The pandemic has made his Broadway run as heartbreaking as it is thrilling.

 Among the affected productions: “Mrs. Doubtfire.”
 It marked its official opening, to mixed reviews, on Dec.
 5. Six days later, a few company members tested positive and McCollum had to cancel more than a week of performances.
 The show resumed Dec.
 22, but its holiday season, normally a bonanza on Broadway, had been seriously hobbled.

 Oscar’s role in “Mrs. Doubtfire” is the sort he’s made his own on Broadway, one that calls for exuberant comic chops.
 Raised in Rockville, Md., where he nourished a love of musical theater on cast albums and trips with his family to the Kennedy Center, Oscar got his first Broadway job in 1990, as a swing — an understudy covering several parts — in Andrew Lloyd Webber’s “Aspects of Love.”
-Over the ensuing decades, there would be roles in “Jekyll and & Hyde,” “Monty Python’s Spamalot,” “The Addams Family” and “Something Rotten!," among others.
+Over the ensuing decades, there would be roles in “Jekyll & Hyde,” “Monty Python’s Spamalot,” “The Addams Family” and “Something Rotten!," among others.
 But it would be his five years in “The Producers” starting in 2001, first as Franz and later as a successor to Nathan Lane as Max Bialystock, that would burnish Oscar’s status as a go-to Broadway guy for musical comedy.

 In “Mrs. Doubtfire” — directed by Jerry Zaks and based on the 1993 Robin Williams movie — Oscar plays jovial makeup artist Frank Hillard.
 He’s the gay brother of Daniel, the divorced dad (portrayed by Rob McClure) who disguises himself, with the aid of Frank and husband Andre (J. Harrison Ghee), as a Scottish nanny to spend more time with his kids.